gbouras13/distill_prostt5/README.md

 ## Example - Training Model From Scratch (no distillation)

 * This is how `modernprost-base` was trained
+* Note you can simply downloaded the training and validation dataset (both as FASTA and preprocessed into `.h5` files) from HuggingFace [here](https://huggingface.co/datasets/gbouras13/ModernProst-base)

 ### Step 1 - precompute input data